That’s what prospective customers or clients often say, when you ask why they didn’t buy from you.

 - Your payment terms may not be flexible enough for them.

 And there are tons of other reasons.
-None of which have anything whatsoever to do with your prices or fees, and everything to do with your marketing and sales process.
+None of which have anything whatsoever to do with your prices or fees, and everything to do with your marketing and how you sell your products or services.

-Here’s the thing.
 Lowering your prices can be tempting.
 It’s a quick and extremely easy way to make your products or services seem better value.
+But it’s a trap.
+A trap you need to avoid.

 A far better alternative is to find out what’s actually causing people to think you’re too expensive.
 And to then focus on improving your marketing in those key areas.